|

 What do we do?

-I’m pretty sure this guy have visited my website, because it’s on the first or second pages of every search, but for unknown reason he decided to find help some place else:
+I’m pretty sure this guy has visited my website, because it’s on the first or second pages of every search, but for unknown reasons he decided to find help some place else:

 Answer: